bigomics/omicsplayground-doc/dataprep/contrasts.rst

 The number zero is simply ignored, it can be left empty.

+..
+    There is one more input contrast, a short version with -1, 1, but I cannot find any example anywhere

 .. seealso::
     If you are familiar with R, you can think of the contrasts file as a data.frame object.
-The samples file from the study above can be accessed by installing playbase `devtools::install_github("bigomics/playbase")`` and running `playbase::CONTRASTS`.
+The samples file from the study above can be accessed by installing playbase ``devtools::install_github("bigomics/playbase")`` and running ``playbase::CONTRASTS``.